lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

 Generation of the silica block
 ==============================

-To begin this tutorial, select ``Start Tutorial 6`` from the ``Tutorials`` menu of LAMMPS--GUI and follow the instructions.
+Create a folder if needed and
-The editor should display the following content corresponding to **generate.lmp**:
+place the initial input file, **generate.lmp**, into it.
+Then, open the file in a text editor of your choice, and copy the following into it:

 .. code-block:: lammps